wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 The DSA keycap profile is quite short, completely uniform across all keys, and has a very comfortable spherical sculpt on the keycaps.

 This means that you can mix and match the keycaps anywhere you like as long as the size is the same.
-So you if you want to try out Dvorak you can actually swap the keycaps around.
+So, if you want to try out a different keyboard layout like Dvorak you can actually swap the keycaps around.

 There is a niche profile called XDA which is very similar but slightly taller and a little less sloped along the sides.